-During the six months ended October 31, 2016, the Company completed its obligations to acquire certain equipment and one additional mineral concession by a final payment, excluding applicable local taxes, of US \$100,000.
+During the period, the Company completed its obligations to acquire certain equipment and one additional mineral concession by a final payment, excluding applicable local taxes, of US \$100,000.
+The Company now owns an indirect 40% in the property (Note 6).